na-na-hi/renget/archive/ktymx.md

 >{Łucja} asks you to take off your space suit so that she can run a scan for potential pathogens.
 >She must be rather clever, because you wouldn't have thought of that had the positions been reversed.
->As you removed your EVA suit, you noticed that {Łucja} fidgeted about and look around as if she was nervous.
+>As you were removing your EVA suit, you notice  that {Łucja} fidgets about and looks around as if she is nervous.
 >After exiting your space suit, {Łucja} comes up to you with some sort of device in her hand.
->You expected a bunch of questions from her, but apperently she was too focused on the task at hand right now.
+>You were expecting a bunch of questions from her, but apperently she is too focused on the task at hand right now.
 >She presses a button on the device and waves it over your body.
 >After a brief wait, the device beeps and {Łucja} sighs in relief.
 >"Thankfully you aren't carrying anything.
 I would have hated keeping this thing on." says {Łucja}.